Texas Children’s Global Health Network

 AbbVie Foundation a non-profit 501(c)(3)foundation, is dedicated to having a remarkable impact on the lives of the underserved around the world through a commitment to building strong communities, sustainable health care systems and effective educational programs.
 The AbbVie Foundation is funded by AbbVie, a global, research-based biopharmaceutical company formed in 2013 following separation from Abbott Laboratories.
 The company’s mission is to use its expertise, dedicated people and unique approach to innovation to develop and market advanced therapies that address some of the world’s most complex and serious diseases.
 AbbVie employs approximately 25,000 people worldwide and markets medicines in more than 170 countries.
 Abbott and the Abbott Fund and AbbVie and the AbbVie Foundation have been long-term supporters of the Baylor-Black Sea Foundation program in Romania.

-Baylor Black Sea Foundation is the only representative of the BIPAI network in Romania that offers medical and psychosocial services at the Center of Excellence to people in Dobrogea region affected by infectious diseases.
+Baylor Black Sea Foundation is the only representative of the TCG network in Romania that offers medical and psychosocial services at the Center of Excellence to people in Dobrogea region affected by infectious diseases.
 Since 2001 Baylor Romania has added to the already existing services (dentistry, infectious diseases, obstetrics-gynecology, pulmonology, rapid testing and psychosocial) new ones: family planning and primary cardiology services and most recently HCV care.

 History of Abbott Fund/AbbVie Foundation Partnering with Baylor College of Medicine in Romania